How to Expand Your Startup Growth Globally

 - Trust – your users want to know that you care about them.
 Be respectful in your marketing, customer service, and accessibility.

 Of course, there is your bottom line and overall profit to consider.
 That is why you need to be smart about where you focus your resources.
 Your return on investment (ROI) should be your priority while retaining loyal customers.

 Get the Right Tool to Go Global With Confidence

 As your market reach expands, so will your localization demands.
 To manage them sustainably, you need a localization tool that is reliable and scalable.
 With Phrase, a translation management system trusted by more than a thousand companies, you have the right support in place.
 Phrase is the complete localization solution where product managers, developers, translators, and designers come together to streamline their localization workflows across geographies and timezones and grow their business from day one.

 Phrase helps early-stage startups, freelance developers, and other innovators make their SaaS products speak the language of those it intends to address.
 With Phrase, entrepreneurs can get everything they need to reach new markets and localize their software in an easy, hassle-free way.
 Upon signup, teams can set up an agile, iterative workflow that is scalable for the future.
-The Free Plan allows for fast iteration on app copy anytime as well as content deployment with one click over the air.
+Phrase allows for fast iteration on app copy anytime as well as content deployment with one click over the air.

 Globalization is an ongoing process that will evolve so long as technology continues to develop.
 You can turn it into success for your own startup if you keep it flexible and scalable.
 Being aware and responsive to your customer's needs will open doors to new markets and profit on a global scale.
 Set goals that are obtainable and deliver great results with a strategy that resonates with your customers.
 With the right team, knowledge, and tools in place, when you ask “Is startup growth possible globally?”, the answer is “yes!”